 Felicity Church is a fabulous and unique wedding venue in the Lower Garden District neighborhood of New Orleans, which can accommodate ceremonies and receptions, but it's also a perfect location for a bridal portrait session.
 I wouldn't hesitate to go so far as to deem it a "photographer's playground" because of the amazing patina, numerous great spots to shoot, ample space to work with, and fantastic natural light that streams in through the large windows.

-It's also ideal for the brides themselves, since it largely eliminates worries over whether or not the weather will cooperate with their bridal portrait session plans, and provides privacy, cleanliness, and a comfortable environment for the shoot, whether it be the middle of August as with the case of this bride, or one of the rare frigid days we have in the Winter.
+It's also ideal for the brides themselves, since it largely eliminates worries over whether or not the weather will cooperate with their bridal portrait session plans, and provides privacy, cleanliness, and a comfortable environment for the shoot, whether it be the middle of August as with the case of this bride, or one of the occasional frigid days we have in the Winter.
 There's also a changing room for the bride to get in and out of her wedding dress.

 I had photographed weddings at Felicity Church before, and had anxiously awaited the opportunity to shoot a bridal portrait here.